nop33/si/src/content/blog/building-the-field-of-long-term-governance-si’s-research-approach/index.md

 date: 2021-06-21T13:27:44.048Z
-description: In conducting this research, we make choices about what questions to ask, what modelling assumptions to make, what bodies of literature to primarily rely on, etc. **In this short piece, we want to make the underlying beliefs that inform these decisions explicit.
-By doing so, we hope to explain our approach, invite constructive criticism and live up to our standard of reasoning transparency.**
+description: In conducting this research, we make choices about what questions to ask, what modelling assumptions to make, what bodies of literature to primarily rely on, etc. In this short piece, we want to make explicit the underlying beliefs that inform these decisions.
+By doing so, we hope to explain our approach, invite constructive criticism and live up to our standard of reasoning transparency.
 featuredImage: si_research_theory.png
 authors:
   - name: Nora Ammann